metamuffin/keks-meet/readme.md

-pacman -S --needed deno rustup make coreutils; rustup install nightly git clone https://codeberg.org/metamuffin/keks-meet.git cd keks-meet make run # or `make build`
+pacman -S --needed deno rustup make coreutils; rustup install nightly git clone https://codeberg.org/metamuffin/keks-meet.git cd keks-meet cp config/client.example.toml config/client.toml # use the example config. the defaults work. make run # or `make build`
 ```

 When changing code, use `make watch` to re-build things automatically as needed.
 (run `cargo install systemfd cargo-watch` if needed)

+The client configuration file (`config/client.toml`) configures the client and
+requires server recompilation on change for now.

 The server's bind address can be controlled using the `BIND` environment
 variable.
 In production you can also activate the `standalone` feature to embed